travetto/travetto/module/manifest/README.md

    *  Providing contextual information when provided a filename, import name, etc (e.g. logging, testing output)

 ## Path Normalization
 By default, all paths within the framework are assumed to be in a POSIX style, and all input paths are converted to the POSIX style.
 This works appropriately within a Unix and a Windows environment.
-This module offers up [path](https://github.com/travetto/travetto/tree/main/module/manifest/src/path.ts#L21) as an equivalent to [Node](https://nodejs.org)'s [http](https://nodejs.org/api/path.html) library.
-This allows for consistent behavior across all file-interactions, and also allows for easy analysis if [Node](https://nodejs.org)'s [http](https://nodejs.org/api/path.html) library is ever imported.
+This module offers up [path](https://github.com/travetto/travetto/tree/main/module/manifest/src/path.ts#L5) as an equivalent to [Node](https://nodejs.org)'s [http](https://nodejs.org/api/path.html) library.
+This allows for consistent behavior across all file-interactions.

+Imports pointing at $`node:path` and $`path` are rewritten at compile time to point to the implementation provided by the module.
+This allows for seamless import/usage patterns with the reliability needed for cross platform support.

 ## Anatomy of a Manifest